neondatabase/website/content/docs/functions/array_to_json.md

 ---
-title: Postgres array_to_json function
+title: Postgres array_to_json() function
-subtitle: "Converts an SQL array to a JSON array."
+subtitle: Converts an SQL array to a JSON array
 enableTableOfContents: true
 ---